thisisrejj/Shopify-Developer-Assessment-1/README.md

 ## Section 1 - Hero

-- Images used are Shopify stock images:
+- Images used are Shopify stock images.
+Please refer to [this link](https://www.shopify.com/stock-photos):
   - hands-hold-paint-items-over-a-pallet.jpg
   - photographer-working-at-his-desk.jpg
 - Providing a mobile-specific image is not mandatory; you can use a cropped portrait variation of the desktop image instead.